 To really make it inviting for a fairy I wanted to make a few little fairy treats, and I made them out of polymer clay.
 Look for these craft supplies at any craft store.

 Fairy Sized Book

 To make the book, start with some white clay.
 Use a mini rolling pin to flatten it out, and then cut it with a straight edge.
 After it’s cut down to the right size, use a toothpick on the edge to add some grooves to look like book pages.
 Next, make the cover.
 Roll out another colour, I used blue, quite thin, and then cut it slightly larger than the book pages.
 Wrap it around the white, making sure there is no gap at the back between the pages and the cover.
 Bake in the oven according to the package directions, I baked mine at 250 degrees for 10 min.

 When you’re working with the polymer clay you could really create just about anything.
 Just remember to think about scale.
 I used the chair as my guide.
 Don’t be afraid to redo something if it seems a little off.
 Part of the beauty of this clay is that you can re-work if you’re not happy, up until you bake it.
 Think play dough, and have fun.

-To make the cupcake, I stared out with a tiny cylinder for the cake base.
+To make the cupcake, I started out with a tiny cylinder for the cake base.
 To make the icing, start with a tiny ball of pink, and then flatten it out, and add it to the top of the cylinder cake.
 The cherry on top is a tiny ball of red clay.
 Put it all together and bake the same way you did for the book.